 - Won't clean the drawer

 Make your machine hygienic with this trusted formula which will degrease and deodorise your washing machine, whilst also killing micro-organisms and bacteria (including MRSA) that might be lurking in your machine.
-Place in your machine's drum and run it on a hot cycle for sparkling results.
+Pour the solution into your machine's drum and run it on a hot cycle for sparkling results.
 This is the product to use if you tend to run colder cycles.

 + Multi-appliance product